pivotal-cf-experimental/redis-example-service-release/README.md

 There is an example manifest in the `development` directory.
 It must be used on a version of BOSH that supports global cloud config (246 or higher).

+This release provides a [health-check](https://github.com/pivotal-cf-experimental/redis-example-service-release/tree/master/jobs/health-check) errand that uses the [redis ping command](https://redis.io/commands/ping).

 **Please note that this release is meant for demonstration purposes only, not for production use.**

 ---

 README - PIVOTAL SDK - MODIFIABLE CODE NOTICE

 The contents of this GitHub repository available at https://github.com/pivotal-cf-experimental/redis-example-service-release are licensed to you under the terms of the Pivotal Software Development Kit License Agreement ("SDK EULA") and are designated by Pivotal Software, Inc. as "Modifiable Code."

 Your rights to distribute, modify or create derivative works of all or portions of this Modifiable Code are described in the Pivotal Software Development Kit License Agreement ("SDK EULA") and this Modifiable Code may only be used in accordance with the terms and conditions of the SDK EULA.

 Unless required by applicable law or agreed to in writing, this Modifiable Code is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the SDK EULA for the specific language governing permissions and limitations for this Modifiable Code under the SDK EULA.